Osleston

 Osleston is a hamlet which together with Thurvaston makes up the parish of Osleston and Thurvaston.
-The civil parish population at the 2011 Census was 267.
+The civil parish population at the 2011 Census was 267 people.
 It is 7.5 mi north west of Derby.

 In 1848, Osleston, (with Thurvaston), was a place, in the parish of Sutton-on-the-Hill It was recorded as having 1588 acre, of which 842 are in Orleston hamlet, and 746 in that of Thurvaston; in each is a small rural village, and the township also includes the scattered village of Cropper, where the Primitive Methodists have a place of worship.